Boris and Carrie Johnson host wedding party at Tory donor’s Cotswolds estate

 Ms Truss, at a campaign visit in Bromley, defended Mr Johnson for holding the lavish celebrations at a time when millions are struggling with ballooning bills.

-The event is being held in a huge white marquee on the expansive landscaped grounds of Daylesford House in Gloucestershire.
+The event was being held in a huge white marquee on the expansive landscaped grounds of Daylesford House in Gloucestershire.

 The Grade I-listed mansion is owned by Lord Bamford, chairman of construction equipment manufacturer JCB, who has donated millions to the Conservatives.